hostmakerco/zendesk-node-sdk/README.md

 The Zendesk NodeJS SDK provides a wrapper around the Zendesk V2 REST JSON API.

+Documentation for the API can be found at: https://developer.zendesk.com/rest_api/docs/zendesk-apis/resources

 Zendesk Resources are declared under the `lib/resources/` folder, and will be injected into the `lib/Api` object, which is then exported from `lib/index`.